Andrew Yang On Decriminalizing Opioids: ‘Whatever We’re Doing Right Now Is Not Working’

 According to sociologist Nuno Capaz, treating addicts is cheaper than sending them to prison.
 Not only that, Portugal has seen an 85 percent drop in the overdose death rate since the decriminalization law.
 Portugal lost just 20 people to opioid overdoses last year — a number far less than the staggering 70,000 in the United States, The Hill reports.

 In another post-debate interview, Yang was questioned about what voters are asking him about the impeachment inquiry into Donald Trump.
-Despite taking up a reported 14 minutes of time during the debate, Yang suggests that he hasn’t received any questions about the process since it began.
+Despite the issue taking up a reported 14 minutes of time during the debate, Yang suggests that he hasn’t received any questions about the process since it began.
 According to Yang, voters are more interested in how politicians are going to improve their lives than the drama in Washington.

 Yang is currently 7th in the polls and has qualified for the November debate, which has yet to receive an air date.